-• Controlled assessment (60% of total mark)
+Controlled assessment (60% of total mark)

-You will create a personal portfolio during your study in Years 10 & 11.
+You will create a personal portfolio during your study in Years 10 and the first term of Year 11.
 You will choose the best elements of your work to create your portfolio.

-• Externally Set Assignment (40% of total mark)
+Externally Set Assignment (40% of total mark)

 Preparatory work for this will be developed during supervised activity in the preceding weeks prior to the examination itself.

-During the 10 hours of sustained study (over at least 2 days with normal school breaks), you will work unaided to produce a personal response which links to your preparatory studies, using any media and/or techniques you choose.
+We start this final unit in January/ February of Year 11.
+During the 10 hours of sustained study (over at least 2 days with normal school breaks), you will work unaided to produce a personal response which links to your preparatory studies, using any media and/or techniques you choose to create a graphic product.